margaritahumanitarian/helpafamily/CONTRIBUTING.md

 We will then review your pull request, during this process you may receive feedback and questions about your request.

 We may request or make changes where necessary.
-Feedback will always be positive!
+Feedback will always be kind, considerate, and constructive!
 We are very grateful for all contributions!

 ## Installation